Updated as of January 2020.

 Telemedicine is a leading innovation that has proven to expedite the delivery of health care.
-Defined as the use of technology to deliver health care, health information, or health education at a distance, telemedicine helps people connect more quickly to their primary, specialty, and tertiary medical needs.
+Telemedicine is the use of technology to deliver health care, health information, or health education at a distance.
+It helps people connect more quickly to their primary, specialty, and tertiary medical needs.
 Its beginnings trace back to the late 1800s when providers began using the telephone to resolve patient consults at a distance, saving them from making time-consuming house visits.

-Despite the convenience that telemedicine offers without compromising the quality of care, some medical providers are still resistant to adopting the practice because certain services don’t always come with insurance reimbursement.
-Such pushback is one of the reasons why 32 state legislatures have passed telemedicine parity laws.
+Despite the convenience that telemedicine offers without compromising the quality of care, some medical providers still resist adopting the practice because certain services don’t always come with insurance reimbursement.
+Such pushback is one of the reasons why almost 40 state legislatures have passed telemedicine parity laws.
 Telemedicine parity laws force private insurance carriers to pay medical providers for services delivered via telemedicine at the same rate as those delivered during an in-person office visit.

-Although more rigorous evaluation and data are needed to determine the overall impact of telemedicine parity laws on health care costs, quality, and access, evidence suggests that these laws may disincentivize the creation of treatment plans that meet the needs of individual patients.
+More rigorous evaluation and data are needed to determine the overall impact of telemedicine parity laws on health care costs, quality, and access.
+Nevertheless, evidence suggests that these laws may disincentivize the creation of treatment plans that meet the needs of individual patients.
 They may raise costs and conceal the cost of care from the consumer.
 And they may encourage the overconsumption of health care by paying providers based on the volume of services and not outcomes.

-- In some cases, telemedicine parity laws may incentivize more physicians to adopt telemedicine platforms.
+- In some cases, telemedicine parity laws may incentivize physicians to adopt telemedicine platforms.
 However, enforcing such a rule undermines telemedicine’s cost-effective capabilities.
-Compared to an average $146 office visit, a patient can connect with a physician through telemedicine for $79.
+Compared to an average $114 office visit, a patient can connect with a physician through telemedicine for $38.

 - As early as the mid-1990s, Blue Cross and Blue Shield of North Carolina (BCBSNC) provided telemedicine benefits for psychiatric care, psychotherapy, health behavior assessments, and diabetic counseling.
 Meanwhile, UnitedHealthcare began covering virtual visits for its policyholders in 2015.